 4.11.
 Additional agreements or changes that affect the agreed services or prices need to be explicitly agreed by the parties and documented in written form without delay.

 5. CLIENTS’ OBLIGATIONS

 5.1.
-The Clients are bound to provide the Wedding Planner a thorough status-quo description of their plans and ideas and inform the Wedding Planner in a timely manner of any changes that may arise in this regard.
+The Clients are bound to provide the Wedding Planner with a thorough status-quo description of their plans and ideas and inform the Wedding Planner in a timely manner of any changes that may arise in this regard.

 5.2.
 Due to the virtual nature of the relationship, the Clients understand the importance of communication, especially via e-mail, and agree to respond to questions, requests, and communications from the Wedding Planner in a timely manner.
 The Clients understand that the Wedding Planner is a business with other clients to serve, and require fair, realistic notice in order to attend to requests and projects.
 Poor planning or miscommunication on the part of the Clients will not constitute an emergency for the Wedding Planner.
 The Clients understand that the Wedding Planner may require detailed clarification of events/projects in order to meet expectations and provide the best support and highest quality work.